 If certain executive officers do not receive any payments under the bonus program described above, they are eligible to receive goal oriented discretionary cash bonuses up to 30% of their respective base salary based on individualized goals and other factors which are evaluated on an on-going basis by the compensation committee and Board.
-For fiscal year 2022, after discussions with management, and in light of cost cutting measures initiated by the Company, no bonus payments were recommended by the compensation committee.
+For fiscal year 2023 and 2022 no goal oriented bonuses paid.